diyscif/diyscif/scif-thesis.md

 supervise non-U.S. and non-cleared U.S. guards, as well as to directly protect the site in high-threat, SETL Category I countries.
 No equivalent to CAGs exists in the private sector.
-Their loyalty is impossible to recreate for a private actor who can't offer the same long-term employment and ideoligical motivation.
-However, guards with a similar training level can be sourced from private suppliers and with organizational practices like close supervision and vetting an adequate level of security can be ensured.
+Their loyalty is impossible to recreate for a private actor who can't offer the same long-term employment guarantees and ideoligical motivation.
+However, guards with a similar training level can be sourced from private suppliers and with organizational practices, like close supervision and vetting, an adequate level of security can be ensured.

 #### Construction Materials